ucsb-cs156/w24/_lectures/week10a.md

 If you did not fill out the pre-survey, but would still like to do so for extra credit, and/or to offer your informed consent to allow us to use your data for research, let me know via Slack DM and I'll send you the link.
+You can also find the pre-survey link on the home page of the course on Canvas.

 <details markdown="1">